BlockchainCommons/BCSwiftFoundation/Docs/Secure Components/1-OVERVIEW.md

 * If `.plaintext` is used, it may also carry one or more signatures.
 * If `.encrypted` is used, the encrypted `Message` is accompanied by a `Permit` that defines the conditions under which the `Message` may be decrypted.

-To facilitate further decoding, it is recommended that the payload of an `Envelope` should itself be tagged CBOR.
+To facilitate further decoding, it is RECOMMENDED that the payload of an `Envelope` should itself be tagged CBOR.

 `Envelope` can contain as its payload another CBOR-encoded `Envelope`.
 This facilitates both sign-then-encrypt and encrypt-then sign constructions.
 The reason why `.plaintext` messages may be signed and `.encrypted` messages may not is that generally a signer should have access to the content of what they are signing, therefore this design encourages the sign-then-encrypt order of operations.
 If encrypt-then-sign is preferred, then this is easily accomplished by creating an `.encrypted` and then enclosing that envelope in a `.plaintext` with the appropriate signatures.